yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 Have you ever wondered whether the most active/popular R-twitterers are virtual friends? :) And by friends here I simply mean mutual followers on Twitter.
-In this post, I score and pick top 30 \#rstats twitter users and analyse their Twitter friends' network.
+In this post, I score and pick top 30 \#rstats twitter users and analyse their Twitter network.
 You'll see a lot of applications of `rtweet` and `ggraph` packages, as well as a very useful twist using `purrr` library, so let's begin!

 ### BEFORE I START: OFF - TOPIC ON PERFECTIONISM

 After weeks and months (!!!) of not publishing anything, finally this post sees the light of day!
-It went through so many tests and changes - including conceptual ones! - that I'm relieved now that it's out and I can move on to another project.
-But I learned my lesson: perfectionism can be a real hurdle for any developer/data scientist and clearly, [I'm not alone with this experience](https://getpocket.com/a/read/1845363129).
-So, next time I'm not going to take that long to push something out - imperfect projects can improve and refine once they're out and I suppose they engage more people by provoking them to give ideas and suggest better solutions.
+It went through so many tests and changes - including conceptual ones - that I'm relieved now that it's out and I can move on to another project.
+But I learned my lesson: perfectionism can be a real hurdle on the way of being a productive developer/data scientist and clearly, [I'm not alone with this experience](https://getpocket.com/a/read/1845363129).
+So, next time I'll publish something sooner - imperfect projects can improve and refine once they're out.
+Also,they can engage more people by provoking them to give ideas and suggest better solutions.

 Anyway, where were we...? :)

 ### IMPORTING \#RSTATS USERS